ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 ### Update notification config

+The configuration of the package `ibexa/notifications` has changed.
+This package is required by other packages, such as `ibexa/connector-actito` for [Transactional emails](https://doc.ibexa.co/en/latest/commerce/transactional_emails/transactional_emails/), `ibexa/payment`, or `ibexa/user`.

-If you are already customizing the package `ibexa/notifications`, and used SiteAccess aware configuration to change `Notification` subscriptions, your configuration no longer works.
-You have to manually change your configuration by using new node name `notifier` instead of the old `notifications`.
+If you are already customizing the package `ibexa/notifications` configuration, and used SiteAccess aware configuration to change `Notification` subscriptions, you have to manually change your configuration by using new node name `notifier` instead of the old `notifications`.

 For example, the following 4.6.2 config: